-In order to withdraw from Contractual Studies, a student must submit a letter of withdrawal to the Advisory Council and declare her new major with the Registrar.
-If a student is not fulfilling the terms of her contract, the Advisory Council can require her to leave the program.
-After a student withdraws from the Center, her work will be evaluated by the Registrar to determine which courses in her contract will apply toward graduation and the requirements for her major.
+In order to withdraw from Contractual Studies, a student must submit a letter of withdrawal to the Advisory Council and declare a new major with the Registrar.
+If a student is not fulfilling the terms of the contract, the Advisory Council can require the student to leave the program.
+After a student withdraws from the Center, any work will be evaluated by the Registrar to determine which courses in the contract will apply toward graduation and the requirements for the new major.